scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

 3. Post-Processing
 ------------------

-Figure 7 below shows an example of the raw segmentation mask derived from our U-Net model.
+Figure 6 shows an example of the raw segmentation mask derived from our U-Net model.
 It cannot be used directly as input into OpenStreetMap.
 We performed a series of post-processing to improve the quality of the segmentation mask and to transform the mask into the